caleb531/dotfiles/README.md

 ### Python virtualenv activation

 When you open in Atom a project directory containing a Python virtualenv, Atom will automatically activate that virtualenv.
+This ensures that Atom packages like [linter-flake8](https://atom.io/packages/linter-flake8) can use any available Python packages in your project's virtualenv.

 ## Configuration scripts